LagoVista/docs/Messaging/Parsing/Overview.md

 #### Storage Types
 These make up the type system that is used throughout the rest of the system:
-* String - text, currently single byte ASCII text is supported
+* String - Text, currently single-byte ASCII text is supported
 * Integer - 64-bit signed integer
-* Decimal - double precision floating point number
+* Decimal - Double precision floating point number
 * True False - Boolean
-* Geolocation - stored as latitude and longitude in decimal degrees with 6 decimal points
+* Geolocation - Stored as latitude and longitude in decimal degrees with 6 decimal points
-* Date Time - stored in [ISO 8601 Format](https://en.wikipedia.org/wiki/ISO_8601)
+* Date Time - Stored in [ISO 8601 Format](https://en.wikipedia.org/wiki/ISO_8601)

-*Note* - Arrays are not currently supported.
+Note:  Arrays are not currently supported.
 Please [Contact Us]('https://www.IoTAppStudio.com/Support/Request') if they are required for implementation.

 ### Fine Tuning Selections
-For any textual values, use a [Regular Expression](RegExValueSelector.md) to extract a value.
+For textual values, use a [Regular Expression](RegExValueSelector.md) to extract a value.

 ### Validating Message Values
 Once a value is extracted, you can use three mechanisms to [Validate](Validation.md) the value prior to using it in your workflow.